 Insights From the Industry Experts

-As per the experts and hiring supervisors, an applicant while giving an answer to this question must not display any negative side of their professional practice.
+As per the experts and hiring supervisors, an applicant while answering this question must not display any negative side of their professional practice.
 The interviewee must stay authentic and be concise about what they are saying.

 While you must also keep in mind that this question is quite a tricky one so think before you say anything.
 Always keep in mind that you must not lie in an interview.

 Knowing how to answer about your weaknesses in an interview and securing a job, this blog will help you to express yourself with confidence in an interview.
-In order to convey the best version of your personality, you need to be prepared and analyze yourself based on your previous work profile.
+To convey the best version of your personality, you need to be prepared and analyze yourself based on your previous work profile.

 FAQs